Exceptional spectrum and dynamic magnetization: General formalism

 \section{General formalism}

 In this section, we present a general formalism\ of systems supporting the coalescing spectrum.
 Firstly, we construct a class of non-Hermitian Hamiltonians which possesses pseudo-Hermiticity and inversion symmetry.
+Pseudo-Hermitian Hamiltonian has a real spectrum or else its complex eigenvalues always occur in complex conjugate pairs \cite{MA}.
+A pseudo-Hermitian Hamiltonian satisfies the condition

+where $S$ is a Hermitian linear automorphism \cite{SSP}.
 Secondly, we show that such Hamiltonians can be tuned to have full coalescing spectrum and then support a special dynamics.